Solar Panel Calculator for New Mexico (NM)

 Solar Installation Costs in New Mexico

 The average cost to install solar panels in New Mexico is $2.75 per watt before incentives.
-For a typical 8 kW system, that translates to approximately $22,000 gross, or $15,400 after the 30% federal ITC.
+For a typical 8 kW system, that translates to approximately $22,000 installed.
+The 30% federal ITC expired for systems installed after December 31, 2025, so state and utility programs are now the main cost reducers.
 Available incentives: Federal ITC (30%), NM solar tax credit (10%).

 Net Metering in New Mexico